 - Open a Grafana dashboard for this workload in a separate tab by clicking the Grafana icon in the Controls panel.

-- Open the Monitor page to view or edit a particular monitor by clicking the monitor row.
+- Open the Monitor page to view a particular monitor by clicking the monitor row.

 - Return to the Cluster page by clicking the Cluster link in the breadcrumbs in the upper left.

 Monitors can be defined as monolithic entities or as a group of sub-monitors - depending on the group-by monitor parameter.
 This grouping construct allows very fine control of the monitor - and thus alerting - when problems occur.
 Group-by can be all (single monolithic monitor), a single metric label or ‘none’ (each unique collection of labels forms a group).
 Clicking a group health bar selects that group for monitor visualization.
 The title on each group is the set of metric labels unique to that group.

 A visualization of the selected monitor, or sub-group of a monitor, displays at the bottom of the Monitors page.
 Not only is the variation of the metric presented in graph form here but also the derived time series that are fundamental to the monitor definition.
 These include: threshold levels (if any) or an intermediate time series such as